jundalisay/sp/content/en/research/schopenhauer/world/vol-3/chapter-37.md

 (a title which sounds as if it had been taken from the Critique of Practical Reason), which has only three characters, and yet all the three are of most transcendent magnanimity.

 The Greeks have taken for their heroes only royal persons; and so also for the most part have the moderns.
 Certainly not because the rank gives more worth to him who is acting or suffering; and since the whole thing is just to set human passions in play, the relative value of the objects by which this happens is indifferent, and peasant huts achieve as much as kingdoms.
-Moreover, civic 214 The World as Will and Idea (Vol. 3 of 3) tragedy is by no means to be unconditionally rejected.
+Moreover, civic tragedy is by no means to be unconditionally rejected.
 Persons of great power and consideration are yet the best adapted for tragedy on this account, that the misfortune in which we ought to recognise the fate of humanity must have a sufficient magnitude